l-koehler/untis-py/README.md

 * py-datetime (python package)

 Install these and run `python3 ./main.py` to see if it works.
-If you want to have it available in the Menu, run `./install.sh` (linux only).
+If you want to have it available in the Menu, run `./install.sh` (on linux).
 After running the install script, you can safely remove this folder.

-The install script registers the `untis` command as an alias to `python3 ./main.py`.
+The install script registers the `untis` command to open this program.
-You can pass `--system` to the script to install this program system-wide (for all users).
+You can pass `--system` to the script to install this program for all users

 You can pass `--uninstall` to uninstall this program.
 `--uninstall` works even if you only download the script.
 You still need